 When you’re just getting started, it is difficult to know what tools are or aren’t essential, or what are the best tools.

 This list contains a lot of different tools.
 You don’t need to buy them all at once.
 Otherwise, you’ll end up buying stuff that you don’t need or stuff you’ll never use!
 Start by purchasing a few essential tools related to the projects you want to do.
 Then, as your lab, and your expertise starts growing, upgrade you lab with new tools.

 Making electronics projects is a lot of fun and it is nice to have a specific space to be our lab, a space where we have all we need to make our projects.
 It doesn’t have to be a full room or a big space.
 But it’s important to have “the” space!
 A space that is ours and where we can have all things we need to get the most of making electronics projects.

 Once you have your spot, you need to set it up!
 We’ll show you some essential tools to set up your own electronics lab.

 A multimeter is a measurement tool absolutely necessary.
 It helps you troubleshooting your circuits.
 Sometimes your circuits may not work because of faulty wires.
 Checking the connections with the multimeter can save a lot of time.

 Having a soldering station in an electronics lab is absolutely necessary, even if you don’t usually build permanent circuits.
 Many electronics components don’t come with header pins or breadboard-friendly pins attached.
-In these cases, you’ll need some soldering work.
-If you don’t do a lot of soldering a simple soldering station will do the job.
+In these cases, you’ll need to do some soldering work.
+If you don’t do a lot of soldering, a simple soldering station will do the job.
 However, we really recommend getting a good soldering station with enough wattage and adjustable temperature.
 A good soldering station will last your entire life.

 Besides the soldering station you also need some soldering accessories: